Alicia C. McCarthy

 Her practice includes matters before the Department of Labor and Pension Benefit Guaranty Corporation.

-Ms. McCarthy chairs the Committee of Employee Benefits and Executive Compensation of the Association of the Bar of the City of New York.
 Ms. McCarthy is a frequent speaker on compensation and ERISA topics for the Practicing Law Institute where she co-chairs the PLI Program – ERISA Fiduciary Basics.
+Ms. McCarthy previously served as chair of the Committee of Employee Benefits and Executive Compensation of the Association of the Bar of the City of New York.
 She is the recipient of the Pro Bono Publico Award (2010, 2011 and 2014) for her services to The Legal Aid Society.
-She is also recognized in Best Lawyers of America (2012-2020) in Employee Benefits (ERISA) law and New York Super Lawyers (2013-2019).
+She is also recognized in Best Lawyers of America (2012-2022) in Employee Benefits (ERISA) law and New York Super Lawyers (2013-2021).

 Ms. McCarthy received her B.A. in 1981 from Georgetown University and her J.D. cum laude in 1984 from Brooklyn Law School, where she was a member of the Journal of International Law.

 - DOL Proposes New Rules Regulating ESG Investments,

 in Harvard Law School Forum on Corporate Governance, July 7, 2020.

 - An ESG Setback?
 DOL Sounds Cautionary Tone on ESG-Related Proxy Voting, Shareholder Engagement, and Economically Targeted Investments,

 in Harvard Law School Forum on Corporate Governance and Financial Regulation, May 2, 2018.